wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/consuming-jms.md

 # Consuming JMS Messages
 This section describes how to configure WSO2 Micro Integrator to listen to a JMS Queue.
-First we need to configure JMS transport in micro integrator.

-## Configuring the JMS transport

-To enable the JMS transport listener and sender, you need to [configure JMS Transport](../../../setup/transport_configurations/configuring-transports.md#configuring-the-jms-transport) respective to the message broker you are using.

 ## Example 1: One-way messaging